 The Starwood Preferred Guest Credit Card from American Express has a $0 introductory annual fee for the first year, $65 thereafter.
 Terms and Restrictions Apply.

 PenFed Premium Travel Rewards American Express® Card.
 The PenFed Travel Rewards American Express Card is like no other in terms of rewards, offering consumers 5 points per dollar spent on airfare purchases.
-If you spend at least $2,500 within the first three months of card ownership, you’ll earn 20,000 bonus points.
 At least one reward point per dollar will be earned on all other purchases.
+If you spend at least $2,500 within the first three months of card ownership, you can earn 20,000 bonus points.
 The PenFed Premium Travel Rewards American Express® Card does not have an annual fee.
-There is a promotional introductory balance transfer APR of 4.99 percent for 48 months on balance transfers made between July 1, 2014 through September 30, 2014 with a balance transfer fee which will cost a relatively low 3 percent for each transfer.
-After September 30, 2014, the APR for any new balance transfers will vary with the market based on the Prime Rate and the APR is currently at 9.99%.
+There is a promotional introductory balance transfer APR of 4.99 percent for 48 months on balance transfers made between October 1, 2014 through October 31, 2014 with a balance transfer fee which will cost a relatively low 3 percent for each transfer.
+After October 31, 2014, the APR for the unpaid balance and any new balance transfers will vary with the market based on the Prime Rate and the APR is currently at 9.99%.
 This transaction is subject to credit approval.
 You must be a PenFed member to submit an application for this credit card, but if you are not associated with the military, the American Red Cross, or any number of qualifying organizations, a one-time $15 or $20 membership donation to the Voices for America’s Troops or the National Military Family Association will do the trick.
 Keep in mind membership to the credit union does not guarantee you will be approved for one of their credit cards.

 Capital One® Venture® Rewards Credit Card.
 You earn 20,000 bonus miles on your Capital One Venture Rewards Credit Card after you spend $2,000 on purchases in the first three months of owning your card.
 You can earn double miles on every purchase, making this card one of the best travel rewards credit cards available today.
 The Capital One Venture Rewards Credit Card has an introductory annual fee of $0 for the first year, $59 thereafter, and Capital One does not charge foreign transaction fees for any of their cards.
 This means if you spend money on international purchases, you won’t receive the typical 1 percent to 3 percent fee.